sminez/sminez.github.io/content/2024-04-30_where-did-penrose-come-from.md

 At the very least, it hopefully serves as a decent example of how a tiling window manager works and how to structure, test and maintain a non-trivial Rust project.

-If you are intested in learning more then I have a [YouTube playlist][6] covering how to write your own window manager using penrose and some [guides and documentation][7] on how everything works written using the fantastic [mdBook][8].
+If you are interested in learning more then I have a [YouTube playlist][6] covering how to write your own window manager using penrose and some [guides and documentation][7] on how everything works written using the fantastic [mdBook][8].